Did you know more than 70 million single-family homes in the United States feature garage doors?

 There isn't much we can say that's negative about steel doors, other than to remind you that even steel doors with a wood composite overlay aren't real wood.
 From a distance, you won't notice the difference, but if you're a purist who wants the authentic wood look, you may want to invest in wood as your garage door material instead.

-Wood doors are popular because of their elegant, traditional beauty — they make just about any house look classy.
+Wood garage doors are popular because of their elegant, traditional beauty — they make just about any house look classy.
 Because they are made to order, wood doors come in a wide variety of colors and stains, and they are also available in many different designs.
 You can even get them customized to your exact specifications.

 Because of their individually crafted nature and the material value, wood doors tend to have a higher price point than doors made from other materials.
 Wood doors also require some maintenance over time because they need to get sanded and re-stained every few years to keep them looking polished and free from cracks and scratches.
 Long-term exposure to moisture can damage wood garage doors.
 If you purchase a wood door for use in a high-moisture climate such as Seattle, regular maintenance will keep your door beautiful while maintaining its integrity over time.
 Many homeowners who appreciate the quality and construction of wood garage doors find this investment in their home to be well worth it.